thosgood/this-weeks-finds/markdown/201-250/week246.md

 ------------------------------------------------------------------------

-*Apart from agreeing with reality it is certainly a magnificent achievement of pure thought.* - Einstein, to Hermann Weyl, about Weyl\'s attempt to unify gravity and electromagnetism.
+*Apart from agreeing with reality it is certainly a magnificent achievement of pure thought.* - Einstein, to Hermann Weyl, about Weyl's attempt to unify gravity and electromagnetism.